What is Wakamiti?

 This guide assumes that you are familiar with the basics of Cucumber, Gherkin and Behaviour-Driven Development methodology.

 Wakamiti is a Cucumber-inspired tool written in Java.
-The main purpose of this application is to do blackbox testing using natural language.
+The main purpose of this application is to perform black-box testing using natural language.

 Just like Cucumber, you can define your tests using natural, human-readable language by adopting the Gherkin grammar, for example.
 Wakamiti does not bind the steps to its test code.
-Instead, the steps are bound to a re-usable, common purpose code provided by external plugins.
+Instead, the steps are bound to reusable, common purpose code provided by external plugins.

 Therefore, Wakamiti can be a convenient tool if your goal is to test your system using standardized protocols such as REST web services or JDBC connection, which tend to be a high percentage of the tests written for most applications.
 Furthermore, test code is not required so, even if you are not a programmer, you can define and execute your own tests.